 Teen Gallery: Works from Newton's middle schools will be on view in the new Teen Gallery in the first floor Rear Arc through early fall.
 With representation from Bigelow, Brown, F.A Day and Oak Hill Middle Schools, the works showcase the breadth of assignments and unique talents of our students.
 The library wishes to extend its gratitude to Eric Blomster of Abraxis Framing Co. in Newton, who generously provided the frames cost-free.

-Third Floor Language and Literacy Center Country Displays: On View through August 30: Learn about Ukraine from a display of books, CDs and DVDs!
+Third Floor Language and Literacy Center Country Displays, on View through September 27: Learn about Venezuela from a display of books, CDs and DVDs!

 330 Homer Street, Newton, MA 02459 · (617) 796-1360 · TTY: (617) 552-7154 · Contact Us